rspeer/python-ftfy/docs/index.rst

 :func:`ftfy.bad_codecs.utf8_variants.mangle_surrogates` and
 :func:`ftfy.compatibility._narrow_unichr_workaround`.

-We're following the lead of venerable projects such as jQuery. jQuery dropped support for IE 6-8 in version 2.0, and in doing so, it became much simpler and faster for people who didn't need to support old versions of IE in their web applications.
-Meanwhile, jQuery 1.9 remained there for those who needed it.
+This will happen soon, and we'll follow the plan that jQuery used years ago when it dropped support for IE 6-8.
+We'll release the last Python 2 version and the first Python-3-only version with the same feature set. ftfy 5.0 will reduce the size and complexity of the code greatly, but ftfy 4.x will remain there for those who need it.

-Similarly, ftfy 5.0 will reduce the size and complexity of the code greatly, but ftfy 4.x will remain there.
 If you're running on Python 2, please make sure that `ftfy < 5` is in your requirements list, not just `ftfy`.